rrwick/Bacsort/README.md

 Running Bacsort requires that you have [Mash](http://mash.readthedocs.io/) installed and available in your PATH.
 If you can type `mash -h` into your terminal and not get an error, you should be good!
 There are multiple ways to build trees ([more info here](#step-4-build-tree)), but my recommended way requires [R](https://www.r-project.org/) with the [ape](https://cran.r-project.org/package=ape) and [phangorn](https://cran.r-project.org/package=phangorn) packages installed.

-You'll also need Python3 and [BioPython](http://biopython.org/).
+You'll also need [Python 3](https://www.python.org/) and [BioPython](http://biopython.org/).
 If `python3 -c "import Bio"` doesn't give you an error, you should be good!
 If you need to install BioPython, it's easiest to do with pip: `pip3 install biopython`

 Finally, depending on how you want to compute pairwise distances, you may also need [FastANI](https://github.com/ParBLiSS/FastANI).